cuikyle/music-discovery/README.md

 ## Backend
 The backend is written in Haskell and uses Redis as a cache to store previous responses.
+The core modules are located in `music-discovery-backend/src`.
 ### Building and Running
 To run the backend, some prerequisites are:
 * You have access to the Spotify public APIs and have received a Spotify ClientID (see: https://developer.spotify.com/documentation/web-api/tutorials/getting-started)